Training

 Aerobic base

 Easy and sustainable.
 The foundation of endurance fitness.
 Most of your training should be here.
+You should be aware of your breathing but still able to hold a conversation.

 60 - 73%